huggingface/huggingface_hub/docs/hub/spaces.md

 ## Can I use my own HTML instead of Streamlit or Gradio?

-Although we strongly encourage you to use Streamlit and Gradio, you can also use your own HTML code by defining `sdk: static` and having the HTML within the `README.md` file.
+Although we strongly encourage you to use Streamlit and Gradio, you can also use your own HTML code by defining `sdk: static` and having the HTML within an `index.html` file.
 Here are some examples:

 * [Smarter NPC](https://huggingface.co/spaces/mishig/smarter_npc): Display a PlayCanvas project with an iframe.
 * [Huggingfab](https://huggingface.co/spaces/pierreant-p/huggingfab): Display a Sketchfab model in Spaces.

+Please [get in touch](#how-can-i-contact-you) if you have an idea for cool static Spaces.

 ## Building an organization card